Seattle business leaders support governor’s cautious reopening strategy after coronavirus lockdown

-Seattle’s business leaders voiced support Wednesday for Governor Jay Inslee’s cautious approach to reopening the state’s economy, while saying the business community should play a key role in crafting policies.
+Seattle’s business leaders voiced support Wednesday for Gov. Jay Inslee’s cautious approach to reopening the state’s economy, while saying the business community should play a key role in crafting policies.

 “Our state has shown remarkable progress in bending the curve,” said Markham McIntyre, executive vice president of the Seattle Metropolitan Chamber of Commerce.
 “Now, we need to direct the same level of focus to a smart and safe reopening and recovery.”

 Jon Scholes, president and CEO of the Downtown Seattle Association, endorsed these moves.
-“We should look at allowing specific sectors that pose minimal health and safety risks to move forward with clear guidelines,” Scholes said, adding that this will mean fewer people seeking unemployment benefits and will bring increased economic activity.
+“We should look at allowing specific sectors that pose minimal health and safety risks to move forward with clear guidelines,” Scholes said, adding that this will mean fewer people will need unemployment benefits and economic activity will increase.

 But Scholes cautioned against developing tailored requirements for every industry and work environment.